python-trio/trio/docs/source/tutorial.rst

 be suspended.
 This makes tasks much `easier to reason about
 <https://glyph.twistedmatrix.com/2014/02/unyielding.html>`__ than
 threads, because there are far fewer ways that tasks can be interleaved with each other and stomp on each others' state.
+(For example, in trio a statement like ``a += 1`` is always atomic – even if ``a`` is some arbitrarily complicated custom object!)
 Trio also makes some :ref:`further guarantees beyond that <yield-points>`, but that's the big one.